gogoneriel/nerite/README.md

 - If the adjustment is sooner it incurs an upfront fee (equal to 7 days of average interest of the respective branch) which is added to their debt.

-## BOLD Redemptions
+## USDN Redemptions

-Any BOLD holder (whether or not they have an active Trove) may redeem their BOLD directly with the system.
-Their BOLD is exchanged for a mixture of collaterals at face value: redeeming 1 BOLD token returns $1 worth of collaterals (minus a dynamic redemption fee), priced at their current market values according to their respective oracles.
+Any USDN holder (whether or not they have an active Trove) may redeem their USDN directly with the system.
+Their USDN is exchanged for a mixture of collaterals at face value: redeeming 1 USDN token returns $1 worth of collaterals (minus a dynamic redemption fee), priced at their current market values according to their respective oracles.
 Redemptions have two purposes:

-1. When BOLD is trading at <$1 on the external market, arbitrageurs may redeem `$x` worth of BOLD for `>$x` worth of collaterals, and instantly sell those collaterals to make a profit.
-This reduces the circulating supply of BOLD which in turn should help restore the $1 BOLD peg.
+1. When USDN is trading at <$1 on the external market, arbitrageurs may redeem `$x` worth of USDN for `>$x` worth of collaterals, and instantly sell those collaterals to make a profit.
+This reduces the circulating supply of USDN which in turn should help restore the $1 USDN peg.

 2. Redemptions improve the relative health of the least healthy collateral branches (those with greater "outside" debt, i.e. debt not covered by their SP).